David Welch (optical engineer)

-David F. Welch, Ph.D, (born October 26, 1960) is an American businessman and research scientist.
+David F. Welch (born October 26, 1960) is an American businessman and research scientist.
 Welch is a pioneer in the field of optical devices and optical transport systems for telecommunications networks.
 Welch first made it possible to commercially deploy reliable 980 nm laser pumps, needed in low noise optical amplifiers employed in dense wavelength division multiplexing (DWDM) telecommunications systems.
 He also achieved the first commercial optoelectronics integrated circuit, several years ahead of any competing research or developments laboratory.

 Welch was born in Washington, D.C., on October 26, 1960, the youngest of seven children in his family.
 Welch attended Severna Park High School, a public school in Severna Park, Maryland, and entered the University of Delaware to study electrical engineering at the age of 16.
 Welch earned a Bachelor of Science in Electrical Engineering from the University of Delaware in 1981 and a Ph.D in Electrical Engineering from Cornell University in 1985.